lah7/electron/docs/api/menu.md

 ## Class: Menu

-> Create native application menus and context menus.
+> Create application menus and context menus in the style of Chromium.

 Process: [Main](../glossary.md#main-process)